resilience: advocates for ending violence

 Girls on the Run

-Girls on the Run (GOTR) of Ottawa and Allegan counties is a cornerstone of the CWIT’s violence prevention work.
+Girls on the Run (GOTR) of Ottawa and Allegan counties is a cornerstone of Resilience’s violence prevention work.
 An after-school program, GOTR inspires girls to be joyful, healthy, and confident using an experience-based curriculum that creatively integrates running.
 Trained volunteer coaches lead a 10-week lesson series that emphasizes lifelong habits to improve emotional and physical health.
 Topics covered include bullying, self-esteem, body image, making healthy choices, and respectful relationships.
 The program culminates with a celebratory 5k event.

 Heart and Sole, the middle school program developed by GOTR International, is offered at a small group of Ottawa and Allegan schools.

-One of our volunteer coaches from Allegan shared the success of a particular girl on her team named Brittany*.
+One of their volunteer coaches from Allegan shared the success of a particular girl on her team named Brittany*.
 Brittany was struggling in school as a result of substantial changes in her home life.
 Recently removed from her parents’ care and placed with a foster home, Brittany was withdrawn and had a difficult time making friends/finding a support system.
 After joining her school’s GOTR team through a donor-funded scholarship, Brittany developed a support system with the girls on her team and actively participated in lessons.
 She also discovered a passion for running, which she used to manage her stress.

 Coaching Boys into Men